Deng Xiaoping

 Deng later served as a political commissar in the Chinese Red Army during the Long March and Second Sino-Japanese War, helping secure CCP victory in 1949 and taking part in the People's Liberation Army (PLA) capture of Nanjing.

-Deng Xiaoping's major work included introducing market incentives, establishing special economic zones, and promoting foreign investment to accelerate China's integration into the global economy.
+His reform and opening up policies introduced market incentives, established special economic zones, encouraged foreign investment, and accelerated China's integration into the global economy.

 Advertisement